Swastik1993/Swastik1993.github.io/_posts/2018-09-09-bridge-i2i-interview-experience.markdown

 ### Round 2 - Group Discussion

-Before starting the group discussion round a small presentation was given by the company representatives, which included .
+Before starting the group discussion round a small presentation was given by the company representatives.
 The group discussion round was pretty interesting we were given a case study.
 We were each given a sheet of paper in which the case study was defined.
 I will give a brief idea of how the problem was defined as I don't remember the exact description by heart.

 In the year 1992 Reid had won the election by a 10% margin.
 He had some characteristic traits that were given like... personality, outlook, focus, democrat, liberal, etc and the classes of people which voted for him in 1992 such as... elderly, academic groups, urban families, NGOs, etc.
 Now in 1998 the competitor is Ensign a new guy, he also had some personality traits such as... radical, republic, divorced etc. and the sections of people who supported him like... young, suburban families, new entrants, etc.